SummaryRead the full fact sheet

 Scuba diving and asthma

-Scuba diving if you have asthma can be life-threatening.
-In fact, it is the only sport that is not recommended for people with asthma.
+Scuba diving if you have uncontrolled asthma can be life-threatening.
+In fact, it is one of the few sports that is not recommended for some people with asthma.

 The risk is that you may breathe in air at a certain pressure at a certain depth, then have that higher pressure air become trapped in your lungs due to asthma closing the air passages in your lungs.
-As you rise to the surface (where the air pressure is lower), that trapped air will expand and can cause your lung to burst.
-This causes something known as barotrauma (as pneumothorax or air embolism), which is often fatal.
+As you rise to the surface (where the air pressure is lower), that trapped air will expand and may cause injury to your lung.
+This is called barotrauma (pneumothorax or air embolism) and can be very dangerous.

 Where to get help